Period Pain: What Causes It And Treatments To Help Ease The Menstrual Pain

 Types of Period Pain

-Primarily occurring in teen girls and young women, primary dysmenorrhoea is a pain that rises due to shedding the lining of the uterus and related contraction of muscles.
+Primarily occurring in teen girls and young women, primary dysmenorrhea is a pain that rises due to shedding the lining of the uterus and related contraction of muscles.
 This is a normal pain/discomfort that begins a few hours before the menstrual bleeding and stays up to two days.
-Childbirth and growing age subside the intensity of the pain experienced in primary dysmenorrhoea and it becomes less effective eventually.
+Childbirth and growing age subside the intensity of the pain experienced in primary dysmenorrhea and it becomes less effective eventually.

-Risks Factors and Effects of Period Pain on Women
+Side Effects of Period Pain

 Physiological Effects